Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Indianapolis and its opponents have scored at least 51 points -- this matchup's over/under -- just two times this season.
+- Indianapolis and its opponents have scored at least 51 points -- this matchup's point total -- just two times this season.

-- Tennessee's games have gone over 51 points in five of seven chances this season.

-- The combined points per game average of the two teams, 51.7, is 0.7 points above Sunday's over/under.
+- Sunday's total is 0.7 points lower than the two team's combined 51.7 points per game average.

-- These two squads combine to surrender 44.7 points per game, 6.3 fewer than this contest's over/under.
+- This contest's total is 6.3 points more than the 44.7 these two squads combine to surrender per game this season.

-- Colts games have an average total of 45.8 points this season, 5.2 fewer than Sunday's over/under.
+- The Colts and their opponents score an average of 45.8 points per game, 5.2 fewer than Sunday's total.

 - The 51-point over/under for this game is 0.3 points below the 51.3 points per game average total in Titans games this season.